skoczen/will/docs/improve.md

 - [camilonova](https://github.com/camilonova) fixed the `@randomly` decorator, and brought the joy of more pugs to your life.
 He's also reported several important bugs.
 - [ckcollab](http://github.com/ckcollab) was one of the original contributors, when will was first built at GreenKahuna.
 - [charlax](https://github.com/charlax) gave us batch-get of rooms via the V2 API.
+- [chillipeper](https://github.com/chillipeper) fixed up the max-size and handling of V2 rooms.
 - [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
 - [d0ugal](https://github.com/d0ugal) fixed up the docs to meet the new mkdocs standard.
 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.